ArtTHEbard/LearnMikrotik/pages/Lesson4.md

 ## Docs

 ## Captive Wifi Portal
 In this lesson, we are creating a captive wifi portal that guests will need to visit in order to connect to your guest wifi.
+This allows for the convience of having an open wifi network, while still securing your connection against unauthorized access.
 ### Creating a Login Hotspot
 * In the left hand bar, select IP.
 * In the left dropdown menu, select Hotspot.